ntiss/sonar-apigee-plugin/README.md

  * Restart the server

 Finally :
- * Activate all rules in the sonar way profile
+ * Activate all rules in the sonar way profile.

 ### Build